Chinese Algae Eater

 Minimum Tank Size

 Black, White, Yellow

-General: The Chinese Algae Eater (Gyrinocheilus aymonieri) naturally occupies various rivers, and lakes thru-ought Southeast Asia.
-They commonly use a sucker style mouth to rasp algal materials off driftwood, and substrates.
-The Chinese Algae Eater may reach a length of six inches, and take on a more semi-aggressive nature as they mature.
-It is often best to avoid adding Chinese Algae Eaters to an aquarium who's inhabitants have long, elegant fins.
+General: The Chinese algae eater naturally occupies rivers and lakes throughout Southeast Asia.
+They commonly use a sucker style mouth to rasp algal materials off driftwood and substrates.
+The Chinese algae eater may reach a length of six inches and take on a semi-aggressive nature as they mature.
+It is often best to avoid adding Chinese algae eaters to an aquarium whose inhabitants have long, elegant fins.

-Dimorphism: The Chinese Algae Eater (Gyrinocheilus aymonieri) male will typically have more apparent tubercles around the inferior sucker mouth, in comparison to the female.
+Dimorphism: The Chinese algae eater male will typically have more apparent tubercles (small whitish growths) around the inferior sucker mouth in comparison to the female.

 Author: Grant Stevens